Writing JSON

 Part 2: Writing GeoJSON

 In part 1, you learned how to write JSON.
 In part 2, we'll write data to GeoJSON.
 We're going to use the same workspace to create a GeoJSON dataset.
-GeoJSON is a JSON specification that handles geometry encoding for geographic data.
+GeoJSON is a JSON specification for encoding geometry in geographic data.

 1. Open Workspace